Chapter 7: Awards

 - Committee selects award recipient in closed session.

 - Chair notifies recipient and provides information on presentation time and requests high res headshot (b/w or color).
 Chair also notifies RUSA office of recipient.
 Chair submits “ALA Award Recipient Media Profile” to RUSA office.

 - RUSA office notifies donors of award recipient and makes arrangement for check.
 Staff arranges for plaques and citations.

 - RUSA office plans logistics and attendance for event ceremony.

 - Chair notifies recipient of time, place and protocol for the award presentation.

 - Sponsor presents award to recipient.

 After Annual Conference

-- Chair forwards appropriate materials to incoming chair, including the names of unsuccessful nominees who might be considered in future years.
+- Chair forwards appropriate materials, manuals, etc. to incoming chair, including the names of unsuccessful nominees who might be considered in future years.